evildmp/Arkestra/docs/image_sizing_system.rst

 Obviously it's up to you and your HTML/CSS how all these things work...

-Anyway, now Arkestra knows how wide the placeholder is.
+Anyway, now Arkestra knows how wide the placeholder is, and returns that.

 Calculate image container width
 ===============================

-The next thing `arkestra_image_plugin.cms_plugins.FilerImagePlugin` does is call `calculate_container_width`.

-Now we need to find out where our image plugin finds itself.
+Now we need to find out the width of the immediate container in which the image plugin finds itself.

 It might be directly placed in the placeholder, or it might be within a text plugin within the placeholder, or in a deeper structure still.

-`calculate_container_width` gets the ancestry of the image plugin.
+So, the rendering function calls `calculate_container_width`.

+First, this obtains all the ancestors in the plugin hierarchy tree, from `get_plugin_ancestry`.

 Then, starting at the rootmost plugin, it will run each registered `plugin_width` adjuster.

 There is one included by default: `KeyReducer`.